 - glandular meats, such as kidneys, livers, and sweetbreads

-- foods and drinks sweetened with high fructose corn syrup
+- foods and drinks with high fructose corn syrup

-A person can reduce their risk of developing gout by limiting their intake of purine-rich foods.
-However, avoiding purine consumption altogether is not necessary.
-Moderate consumption of purine-rich items can help manage uric acid levels and gout symptoms and benefit overall dietary health.
+However, cutting out altogether purines is not necessary.
+A moderate consumption of purine-rich foods can help manage uric acid levels and gout symptoms and benefit overall health.

-Gout is a type of inflammatory arthritis.
-As a result, a person experiencing symptoms of gout
+Gout is a type of inflammatory arthritis, and anyone with gout